Polar Coding for Non-Stationary Channels: Fast Polarization for Non-Stationary Channels

-Consider a sequence of binary memoryless symmetric (BMS) channels $\left\{W_i\right\}_{i=1}^{N}$.
-A metric for measuring polarization within this sequence of channels can be defined as follows: \be{Z-avg} E(\left\{W_i\right\}_{i=1}^{N}) \,\deff\, \frac{1}{N} \sum z_i(1-z_i) \ee where $z_i = Z(W_i)$.
-If $E$ is close to zero, it implies that most of the channels have Bhattacharyya parameter either close to $0$ or close to $1$.
-Therefore, one wants to have a smaller $E$ in order to have a better polarization.
-This measure is actually used in \cite{Arikan} in order to prove polarization, where the convergence of the expected value $E\left\{Z_n(1-Z_n)\right\}$ is analyzed for a certain random process $\left\{Z_n\right\}$.
-However, since the probability space of the random variable $Z_n$ is finite and the distribution is uniform, this expected value is equivalent to the average in \eq{Z-avg} measured over the $2^n$ bit-channels after $n$ levels of polarization denoted by $E_n$.
-In order to characterize the finite-length behavior of polar codes one could study how fast $E_n$ goes to zero as $n$ grows large.
+Consider a non-stationary sequence of BMS channels $\left\{W_i\right\}_{i=1}^{N}$.
+The following metric is defined for this sequence of channels, which will be modified later in this section to define the \textit{speed of polarization}: \be{Z-avg} E(\left\{W_i\right\}_{i=1}^{N}) \,\deff\, \frac{1}{N} \sum_{i=1}^N z_i(1-z_i), \ee where $z_i = Z(W_i)$.
+Roughly speaking, if $E(.)$ is close to zero, then most of the channels have Bhattacharyya parameter either close to $0$ or close to $1$.
+Therefore, one would want to obtain a smaller $E(.)$ in order to have a better polarization.
+This metric is actually used in \cite{Arikan} in order to prove polarization, where a random process $\left\{Z_n\right\}$ is defined with respect to the polarization of a BMS channel $W$ \cite[Section IV]{Arikan} and then the convergence of the expected value $\cE\left\{Z_n(1-Z_n)\right\}$ is shown \cite[Proposition 9]{Arikan}.
+However, since the probability space of the random variable $Z_n$ is finite and the distribution is uniform, this expected value is equivalent to the average in \eq{Z-avg} computed over the $2^n$ synthetic channels after $n$ levels of polarization.